The Boundary Element Method for Acoustic Transmission with Nonconforming Grids: Results

 \subsection{Computational framework}

-The weak formulation of the BEM uses P1 elements on a triangular surface mesh and a numerical quadrature of fourth order for the surface integrals.
-Even though accelerators can readily be applied to the proposed technology, dense matrix arithmetic is used to limit the parameter space of the benchmarks.
-The GMRES algorithm~\cite{saad1986gmres} solves the linear system, without restart and a termination criterion of $10^{-5}$.
+The weak formulation of the BEM uses local P1 elements on a triangular surface mesh.
+Even though accelerators can readily be applied to the proposed technology, dense matrix arithmetic is used to limit the parameter space of the benchmarks. {The surface integrals are numerically evaluated with quadrature rules of order four, with semi-analytical transformations to handle singularities~\cite{sauter2011boundary}.} The GMRES algorithm~\cite{saad1986gmres} solves the linear system, without restart and a termination criterion of $10^{-5}$.
 Table~\ref{table:formulations} summarises the boundary integral formulations for this study and mass matrix preconditioning is always applied since it improves the convergence of GMRES with little computational overhead.

 The BEM was implemented with Bempp-cl (version~0.2.4)~\cite{betcke2021bempp} and the FEM with Fenics (version 2019.1)~\cite{logg2012automated}.
 The meshes were generated with Gmsh (version~4.9.5)~\cite{geuzaine2009gmsh}.
-The open-source Matlab code of the PANG algorithm~\cite{gander2013algorithm} and the PANG2 patch~\cite{mccoid2021provably} were rewritten into Python for compatibility with Bempp-cl and Fenics.
+The open-source Matlab code of the PANG algorithm~\cite{gander2013algorithm} and the PANG2 patch~\cite{mccoid2022provably} were rewritten into Python for compatibility with Bempp-cl and Fenics.

 Shared-memory parallelisation was automatically performed through the PyOpenCL (version~2022.1)~\cite{numba} implementation of Bempp-cl for matrix assembly, Numpy (version~1.21.5)~\cite{numpy} for dense matrix algebra, Scipy (version~1.8)~\cite{scipy} for sparse matrix algebra, Numba (version~0.55.1)~\cite{numba} for the PANG, and Joblib (version~1.1)~\cite{joblib} for independent mortar matrices.
 All simulations were performed on a computer with two Intel(R) Xeon(R) CPU E5-2640~v4 @ 2.40~GHz processors, 20~cores, 40~threads, and 512~GB shared memory.